DnyaneshBandbe/vantage_venom/README.md

     6. Scalability
     7. Performance
   Design Constraints
-VI.
-High-Level Architecture
+- High-Level Architecture
-VII.
-Selected Topics of Mid-Level Architecture
+- Selected Topics of Mid-Level Architecture
   Topic1
   Topic1
-VIII.
-Milestones / Release Plan
+- Milestones / Release Plan
-IX.
-ADRs
+- ADRs
   ADR 1.
 Hosting Platform
   ADR 2.
 Mobile App Platform
-`

 Steps of adding Hpyerlink: warp text in [] followed by wrapping the URL in () for example This will show the [name for the hyperlink](https:linkname)]